 Image ©Alison McCann for Playing in Puddles

 Tucked away in the foothills of Wyong State Forest, Cedar Farm is a friendly, down-to-earth place with over 15 acres of orchards to explore.
-Run by Kay and Jack Schlachter who have owned the property for 13 years, this will be the seventh year that families have been invited to take part in one of their superb Pick Your Own Oranges days!
+Run by Kay and Jack Schlachter who have owned the property for 14 years, this will be the eighth year that families have been invited to take part in one of their superb Pick Your Own Oranges days!

 Image ©Alison McCann for Playing in Puddles